furkankamer/itucsdb1932/docs/source/user/member1.rst

 Schedule
 ----------

-When you signed in successfully and see homepage, if you are a teacher or student you can also route to schedule page and see your weekly schedule.
+When you signed in successfully and see the homepage if you are a teacher or student you can also route to schedule a page and see your weekly schedule.
 Teachers' Schedule Page
 ^^^^^^^^^^^^^^^

-When logged in as teacher, you can see your weekly schedule in schedule page.
+When logged in as a teacher, you can see your weekly schedule on the schedule page.
-Also you can delete or update your lecture or etude in the schedule using id that is given in the schedule table.
-You can update every information of lecture other from id.
+Also, you can delete or update your lecture or etude in the schedule using an id that is given in the schedule table.
+You can update every information of the lecture other from id.

 .. figure:: ../img/ftschedule.png